The Tanaka-Thomas's Vafa-Witten invariants via surface Deligne-Mumford stacks: Deformation theory and the Vafa-Witten invariants

 From Proposition \ref{prop_self_dual}, in the appendix we review that the truncation $\tau^{[-1,0]}R\cHom_{p_{\sX}}(\rE, \rE)$ defines a symmetric perfect obstruction theory on the moduli space $\N$.

-The total space $\sX=\mbox{Tot}(K_{\sS})\to \sS$ admits a $\cc^*$-action which has weight one on the fibres.
+The total space $\sX=\mbox{Tot}(K_{\sS})\to \sS$ admits a $\cc^*$-action which has weight one on the fibers.
 The obstruction theory in (\ref{eqn_Atiyah_deformation_obstruction2}) in the Appendix is naturally $\cc^*$-equivariant.
 From \cite{GP}, the $\cc^*$-fixed locus $\N^{\cc^*}$ inherits a perfect obstruction theory

 by taking the fixed part of (\ref{eqn_Atiyah_deformation_obstruction2}).
 Therefore it induces a virtual fundamental cycle